-Upon delivery your whip will be quite stiff.
+Upon delivery, your whip will be pretty stiff.
 Don’t worry as this is normal.
-As you use your whip it will “break in” as we say, becoming more supple over time and adapt to your style of cracking.
+As you use your whip, it will “break-in,” as we say, becoming more supple over time and adapt to your cracking style.
 Think about it like getting a new pair of leather shoes.
-They too might be a bit stiff and uncomfortable in the beginning, but as you wear them they’ll loosen up and form perfectly to your foot.
-Refrain from trying to speed up the breaking in process by bending the whip back and forth and putting large amounts of leather dressing-/conditioner on it.
+They too might be a bit stiff and uncomfortable initially, but as you wear them, they’ll loosen up and form perfectly to your foot.
+Refrain from trying to speed up the breaking-in process by bending the whip back and forth and putting large amounts of leather dressing-/conditioner on it.
 Just use it like you normally would and give the whip some time.

 - Only use your whip on grass or other smooth surfaces.
-Do not crack your whip on sand, gravel or pavement as this significantly damages your whip!
-Don’t practise wraps on trees as they too can damage the whip in a similar way due to their abrasive surface.
+Do not crack your whip on sand, gravel, or pavement, as this significantly damages your whip!
+Don’t practice wraps on trees, as they can similarly damage the whip due to their abrasive surface.

 - Don’t crack your whip without a cracker/popper.